Revealing the properties of void galaxies and their assembly using the EAGLE simulation: Introduction

-Cosmic voids are especially important because they could be used as laboratories to investigate the influence of the large-scale environment on the formation and evolution of galaxies \citep{vandeweygaert2011} since they are expected to be less evolved and retain the memory of the initial Universe.
-Galaxy formation and evolution involve very complex processes intertwined among them and operating at different scales.
-When additional processes such as galaxy mergers and tidal effects are included in this scenario, it becomes even more complex.
-It is expected that galaxies in cosmic voids are assembled primarily by internal processes, and that their properties will differ from those residing in other environments.
-Indeed, many observational studies using galaxy surveys have found differences in some properties between void galaxies and those residing in clusters.
-In general, void galaxies have lower stellar mass \citep [e.g.][]{croton2005,moorman2015}, are bluer \citep [e.g.] []{grogin2000,rojas2004,padilla2010,hoyle2012} and with later-type morphology \citep [e.g.][]{rojas2004,croton2005}.
-However, there is no significant difference in some properties of void galaxies and field galaxies.
-For instance, \cite{moorman2016}, using an optical large galaxy sample from SDSS DR8 \citep{blanton2011} combined with HI detections from the ALFALFA survey \cite{haynes2011} (see also \citealt{beygu2016}), find that void galaxies have similar star formation rates in comparison to galaxies with similar stellar mass residing in a more dense environment.
-Similarly, \cite{ricciardelli2014} looking at a large sample of galaxies from SDSS-DR7 found that void galaxies were in the main sequence of star-forming galaxies.
-However, inspecting the gas-phase metallicity of void galaxies, \cite{pustilnik2011} find that dwarf galaxies in voids seem to have lower gas-phase metallicities than in denser environments in the Local Volume, whereas \cite{kreckel2015} found no significant difference in the gas-phase metallicity between void galaxies and those living in other environments, indicating that the evolution of these galaxies is governed by secular processes rather than gas accretion.
-We note, however, that these studies are based on a sample of a low number of galaxies.
-Hence, there is still much to be understood.
+Cosmic voids are especially important because they could be used as ideal settings to investigate the influence of the large-scale environment on the formation and evolution of galaxies since they are expected to be less evolved and retain the memory of a more primitive Universe \citep[see review by][]{vandeweygaert2011}.
+The formation and evolution of galaxies entail incredibly intricate, interconnected, and multiscale processes such as galaxy mergers and tidal effects, are included.
+It is anticipated that galaxies inhabiting cosmic voids are primarily assembled by internal processes, and that their features will differ from those inhabiting other environments.
+Indeed, many observational studies employing galaxy surveys have identified differences in some properties between void galaxies and those residing in denser regions \citep[e.g.][] {szomoru1996b,rojas2004,hoyle2012,kreckel2012,florez2021}.
+Generally, void galaxies contain less stellar mass \citep [e.g.] []{croton2005,moorman2015}, are bluer \citep [e.g.] []{grogin2000,rojas2004,padilla2010,hoyle2012} and with later-type morphology \citep [e.g.] []{rojas2004,croton2005}.
+There is no consensus regarding the differences between some properties of void galaxies and those in denser environments with comparable stellar mass.
+For instance, using a huge sample of galaxies from SDSS-DR7, \cite{ricciardelli2014}, classifying voids as large spherical regions devoid of galaxies ($\gsim 10\, \Mpc\,\rm h^{-1}$) and shell galaxies as those galaxies located at a distance $\geq 30\, \Mpc\,\rm h^{-1}$ from the centre of a void, have found that void galaxies had higher star formation activity than those lying in the shell of the void or a control galaxy sample.
+In contrast, when only star forming galaxies were considered, they exhibit the same SF activity as shell void galaxies and a control sample with the same stellar mass distributions. \cite{moorman2016}, utilizing an optical large galaxy sample from SDSS DR8 \citep{blanton2011} in conjunction with HI detections from the ALFALFA survey \citep{haynes2011}, found that void galaxies have similar star formation activity to wall galaxies with similar stellar mass.
+The authors employed a spherical void catalogue and considered wall galaxies to be those outside of the voids.
+Similarly, \cite{beygu2016} using the Void Galaxy Survey (VGS), which uses a combination of the Delaunay Tessellation Field Estimator and a Watershed Void Finder to identify a void, found similar results when comparing void galaxies with galaxies in the field that are everywhere except in void interiors.
+Recently, \cite{dominguez2022} found comparable mean values of the specific star formation rates (sSFRs) for void and field galaxies when the sample is limited to star-forming galaxies using 20 cosmic voids that are part of the VGS.
+Furthermore, the authors found that the molecular and atomic gas masses in void galaxies are comparable to those in galaxies in wall and filaments.
+These results are in contradiction with \cite{florez2021} who found that that void galaxies had higher atomic gas masses than galaxies in filaments and walls, using the RESOLVE survey and ECO catalogue and defined as void galaxies the 10\% of galaxies having the lowest local density.